ipvm-wg/homestar/README.md

 them, including what to install and how to run them.
 Please clone this repo, and get started!

-Each example showcases something specific and interesting about `homestar` as a system.
+Each example showcases something specific and interesting about `Homestar` as a system.

 Our current list includes: